rodolfoalmeid/docker-learning/README.md

 How to push images to Google Cloud
 ==================================

+Requirements:
+- Install Docker in your computer
+- Set up a Google Cloud account and Project.

 1 - Login to google gcr.io

 Login if using the old gcr.io